in $nu.config-path

 -

-We took away understandability,
+We took away understandability and control.

 -